denhamparry/talks/2019/05/kubeconbarcelona2019/TALK.md

 # Swag

+^
+Take swag home and share it with others.

 ---

 # Raffle

+^
+As for conference tickets when speaking at conferences.

 ---

 # Book Club

+^
+Contact authors and ask if they'll jump on a hangout

 ---

 # Tech Amnesty

+^
+Donating games consoles to local hospitals

 ---

 # [fit] Meetup of Meetups

+^
+Arranging with other local tech meetups
+Sharing knowledge
+Running joint meetups

 ---

 # Tip 4:

 ## Treat others as you want to be treated

+^
+Help people feel welcome and included

 ---